-

 Cost includes 20 weeks of classes or dedicated rehearsals taught by guitar specialists, performance opportunities, all music materials, and access to Lead Guitar online resources.

-Please note: this is a 20-week program and students should commit to the entire series of classes.
+Please note: This is a 20-week program and students should commit to the entire series of classes.

 Scholarships and Payment Plans